trothr/chicory/README.md

 for Unix and Unix-like systems.
 It works alongside the primary package manager of the system without interfering.

+The first goal of Chicory is to require very little infrastructure.
+Many Chicory packages can with no additional support.

 ## Chicory

 Chicory is the key ingredient in a special blend, traditionally of coffee.